Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Abstract

-\abstract {Mass transfer (MT) is a fundamental process in stellar evolution.
-While MT in circular orbits is well studied, observations indicate that it also occurs in eccentric ones.
-To date, no framework simultaneously accounts for both conservative and non-conservative MT across arbitrary eccentricities while also incorporating the donor star's spin.} {We present a new semi-analytic framework for the secular orbital evolution of mass-transferring binaries, treating stars as extended bodies and accounting for the donor star’s spin.
-The model is applicable to both circular and eccentric orbits and accommodates conservative and non-conservative MT across a broad range of mass ratios and stellar spins.} {We derive secular, orbit-averaged equations describing the orbital evolution by treating MT, mass loss, and angular momentum loss as perturbations to the general two-body problem.
-Assuming conservative MT, we compare our results to previous models and validate them against numerical integrations.} {Our model predicts stronger orbital widening at a given mass ratio than previous models.
-For circular orbits, we find that the transitional mass ratio ($q_{\rm trans,a}$), which separates orbital widening from shrinkage, increases from $q_{\rm trans,a} = 1$ up to $\sim 1.5$ when accounting for extended bodies.
-For eccentric orbits, the model predicts a broader parameter space for both orbital widening and eccentricity pumping. } {We find that stable MT naturally explains the observed correlation between longer orbital periods and higher eccentricities, providing a robust mechanism for the formation of wide and eccentric post-interaction binaries.
+{Mass transfer (MT) is a fundamental process in stellar evolution.
+While MT in circular orbits is well studied, observations indicate that it also occurs in eccentric ones, where theoretical models are limited.
+We present a new semi-analytic framework for the secular orbital evolution of mass-transferring binaries, treating stars either as point-masses or as extended bodies.
+For the first time, a MT model is applicable to both circular and eccentric orbits and accommodates conservative and non-conservative MT across a broad range of mass ratios and stellar spins.
+We derive secular, orbit-averaged equations describing the orbital evolution by treating MT, mass loss, and angular momentum (AM) loss as perturbations to the general two-body problem.
+Assuming conservative MT, we compare our results to previous models and validate them against numerical integrations.
+Our model predicts eccentric post-MT systems in wider orbits than classical results.
+Compared to other eccentric MT frameworks we find a broader parameter space for orbital widening and eccentricity pumping.
+Accounting for extended bodies yields stronger semimajor axis and eccentricity growth at a given mass ratio, and further broadens the parameter space for orbital widening and eccentricity pumping.
+Whether extended bodies are considered or not, eccentric MT naturally predicts higher eccentricities at longer orbital periods, a correlation observed in numerous post-MT systems, providing a robust mechanism for their formation.
 Our model can be integrated into binary evolution and population synthesis codes to consistently treat conservative and non-conservative MT in arbitrarily eccentric orbits with applications ranging from MT on the main sequence to gravitational-wave progenitors.}

 \keywords{binaries: close -- binaries: general -- celestial mechanics -- stars: kinematics and dynamics -- stars: mass-loss}